The Yoga-Sûtra of Patañjali

 on the path : aims & means

 2.1.
-Ascesis, self-study and devotion to Îsvara constitute the Yoga of Action.
+Ascesis, self-study and devotion to Îshvara constitute the Yoga of Action.
 2.2.
 This

-Yoga aims at cultivating union & attentuating the causes of sorrow.
+Yoga aims at cultivating union & attenuating the causes of sorrow.

 the five causes of sorrow

-Their subtle form (i.e. reactors & notions during union) has to be overcome by the
+thoughts during union, has to be overcome by the process of (spiritual)

-process-of-evolution.
-2.11.
-Their crude form (fluctuations) are to be left behind by
+sorrow are to be left behind by contemplation.

 the mechanisms of the karmic law